SEMHerman/Tidy-Data/Codebook.md

 These data sets contain the combined data from files Subject, X and y where Subject contains information on the subject with one column, X contains information on the features with 561 columns and y contains information on the activity with one column.
 The numeric number in y is matched to an activity in the activity_labels.txt file.
 These files were combined and the numeric values removed so that y contains the defined activity labels.
 The column names in X are equivalent to the data supplied in the features.txt file.
 The columns were renamed using the data in column two of the features.txt file so that the X column names are now the collected measurements.

-Subject variable was named subject
+Subject variable was renamed "subject"

-y variable was named activity
+y variable was renamed "activity"

-x variables were defined by features.txt file
+x variables were renamed using the features.txt file

 Merged extracted data set: Merge_Ext